tomhac3k/Ansible-tomcat-9-install/tomcat9install/README.md

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+How to use this Role in your Playbook

     - name: Install Tomcat 9
       hosts: servers